Home ยป Topics ยป Garden

 How to Keep Pests Out of Your Container Garden

-Just like any garden, container gardens can easily fall prey to squirrels, birds, bunnies, deer and insects looking for a tasty bite.
+Just like any garden, container gardens can become targets for squirrels, birds, bunnies, deer, and insects looking for an easy snack.
+Here are a few simple, beginner-friendly ways to protect your plants.

-• Try making an all-natural garlic spray with water, vinegar, and chopped garlic or sprinkle cayenne pepper powder around plants to help keep wildlife at bay.
-Or you can buy deer repellents like this one that help keep other wildlife away as well.
+• Try an all-natural garlic spray made with water, vinegar, and chopped garlic, or sprinkle cayenne pepper around the base of plants to help keep wildlife at bay.

-• Strategically place wind chimes or motion-activated sprinklers to startle deer, bunnies, and other wildlife and keep them away from your plants.
+• Use wind chimes or motion-activated sprinklers to startle deer, bunnies, and other animals.

-• Nets and cages that cover containers can also help keep birds and squirrels from digging or eating seeds.
-Consider placing your containers inside fenced patios or even bringing your plants inside overnight for extra protection.
+• Nets and cages can help keep birds and squirrels from digging or eating seeds.

 potted flowers in urn that include pansies, ranunculus and cordyline